DryLabRebel/hello-world/README.md

 I'm a PhD student studying the genetics and heritability of ADHD.

-I'm a beginner statistician, R and python programmer and command line user.
-Vim fan.
+I'm a beginner statistician, R and python programmer and command line user and a Vim fan.

 Planning on using this account for: